cive202/Detecting_Parkinsons_Disease/README.md

 End-to-end **binary classification** project: voice features from the classic **Parkinson's speech dataset** - **dimensionality reduction (PCA)** - **multiple classifiers** - **trained artifact** served by a **Flask API**, with a **Next.js** web UI, interactive **documentation with metrics and ROC curves**, and **Docker / Render / Vercel** deployment paths.

-> **Not a medical device.** This repository is for education and portfolio use only.
+> **Not a medical device.** This repository is for education use only.
 Do not use for diagnosis or clinical decisions.

 ---